opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Using-Schedule-Daily.md

  in the **Concepts** online help.

 :::note
-If a completed schedule contains failed jobs, it will show in [red]{style="color: #ff0000;"} by default (this is the default failed color for failed jobs) with the text like this: ScheduleName (Completed -- Contains Failed Jobs).
+If a completed schedule contains failed jobs, it will show in red by default (this is the default failed color for failed jobs) with the text like this: ScheduleName (Completed -- Contains Failed Jobs).
 If the schedule is still in progress, but contains failed jobs, it will look like this: ScheduleName (In Progress -- Contains Failed Jobs).
 :::

 ## Schedule Daily Toolbar